The essential regularity of singular connections in geometry

-The estimates of Theorems \ref{Thm_Smoothing_high} and \ref{Thm_Smoothing_low} extend to global estimates, provided the incoming bounds \eqref{local_estimates_1} hold in a suitable uniform sense over suitably uniform domains.
-We implement this uniformity by assuming $\M$ to be a compact manifold.
+Before extending Corollary \ref{Cor_est_local} to a global setting, note that Sobolev regularity of a tensor or connection is invariant under sufficiently regular coordinate transformations, but the value of the Sobolev norm itself is not invariant, except in the special case of a Riemannian metric.
+We address this problem here by basing norms on the Euclidean metric in each coordinate chart over a compact manifold.
+That is, Corollary \ref{Cor_est_local} extends to global estimates, provided the incoming bound holds in a suitable uniform sense over suitably uniform domains, which we implement by assuming $\M$ to be a compact manifold.
 For one-step regularizations we have the following result.

 \begin{Corollary} Assume $\Gamma \in W^{s,p}_{\A_s}$ for some $W^{s+2,p}$ atlas $\A_s$ on a compact manifold $\M$ such that \beq \|\Gamma_x \|_{W^{s,p'}(\Omega_x)} + \|\Riem(\Gamma_x)\|_{W^{s,p}(\Omega_x)} < M, \ \ \ \ \ \forall \ (x,\Omega) \in \A_s, \eeq for some constant $M>0$, where either $s\geq 1$ and $p' = p > n$, or $s=0$, $p>n$ and $p'=\infty$.
 Then by the RT-equations there exists a $W^{s+3,p}$ atlas $\A_{s+1} \subset \Amax_s$ such that $\Gamma \in W^{s+1,p}_{\A_{s+1}}$ and \beq \|\Gamma_y \|_{W^{s+1,p}(\Omega_y)} < C(M), \ \ \ \ \ \forall \ (y,\Omega) \in \A_{s+1}, \eeq where $C(M)>0$ is a constant depending only on $s, n, p, \A_s$ and $M$, but independent of $\Gamma$. \end{Corollary}